CachyOS/linux-cachyos/README.md

 ## Overview

 CachyOS provides a collection of enhanced Linux kernels designed for improved performance across different workloads.
+Kernels are built from the [CachyOS Linux](https://github.com/CachyOS/linux) fork (currently based on **Linux 7.0**), which merges topic branches on top of upstream stable releases.

 Our kernels feature multiple CPU schedulers, advanced compiler optimizations, and carefully selected patches to deliver better responsiveness and throughput.

 > [!NOTE]
 > All CachyOS kernels are available in multiple architecture optimizations: `x86-64`, `x86-64-v3`, `x86-64-v4`, and `znver4`.